Tight Generalization of Robertson-Type Uncertainty Relations: Comparison with Robertson and Schr odinger bounds

-In this section, we compare our uncertainty relations~\eqref{main:UR} and~\eqref{eq:g_SUR} with the Robertson and Schr\"odinger relations in the qubit system.
-To ensure a fair comparison, we compute the averaged lower bounds of each relation over all possible observables \( A \) and \( B \) \cite{MKHC2}.
-Specifically, letting
+In this section, we compare our uncertainty relations~\eqref{main:UR} and~\eqref{main:UR2} with the Robertson and Schr\"odinger relations in the qubit system.
+For unbiased and consistent comparison, we consider bounds averaged over all spin observables $A$ and $B$ eliminating the observable-dependent bias.
+Specifically, letting $A,B$ be (normalized) spin observables